Frequently Asked Questions

 I am submitting a collection of short stories or poems — should I include an acknowledgment page?

 Yes.
 If any of your work has been published, please include an acknowledgments page–without your name on it.
-We do read blind, however, we have an ‘honor system’ with our judges on the acknowledgments page.
+We do read blind.
+However, we have an ‘honor system’ with our judges on the acknowledgments page.
 Please note: that we understand and appreciate that stories or poems in collections might have been previously published in literary journals or other venues.
 Please look closely at our recent collections, and you will see that about 50-60% of the work in those collections has been previously published.

 My novel/collection of short stories or nonfiction work is under or over the guidelines of 150-250 pages or 60,000- 70,000 words, can I still submit it to you?